Massless limit of massive self-interacting vector fields

 \subsection{Massless limit}

 The effective metric that governs the dynamics of NPL is,

 The effective metric in this case is locally field amplitude independent, which guarantees well-posedness of the classical solution.
 Further from the local analysis of effective metrics, we understood the mathematical reason behind the disappearance of the pathology.
 Now, let's try to understand it by looking at another picture.
-The pathological region is in between $z_3=0$ and $z=0$, which encounters at $X^2=-\frac{\mu^2}{3\lambda}$ and $X^2=-\frac{\mu^2}{\lambda}$ respectively.
-So the width of the pathological region is of order $O\left(\frac{\mu^2}{\lambda}\right)$.
-As we take $\mu^2\to 0$, the width of the pathological region shrinks and completely disappears when $\mu^2$ is exactly zero, making the corresponding theory non-singular.
+For the massive vector field, the pathology emerges for values of the vector field of the order of $\mu/\sqrt{\lambda}$, and as we take the limit $\mu \to 0$, the region of field space between $z_3 = 0$ and $z = 0$ shrinks to $O(\mu^2)$ in the massless limit.
+However, we still do not get rid of the pathological configurations $z_3 = 0$ ($X_\mu X^\mu = \frac{-\mu^2}{3\lambda}$) and $z = 0$ ($X_\mu X^\mu = \frac{-\mu^2}{\lambda}$), which in the massless limit correspond to $z_3 \sim z \sim O(\mu^2)$.
+Hence, these configurations lead to regularity loss in the vector field solutions even for arbitrarily small mass.
+In the next section, we will discuss how these configurations affect the analysis.